Dealer cheating causes havoc at Volvo's China unit

 It now plans to send company representatives to dealers periodically to check their stock, the executive said.

-Volvo spokesman Per-Åke Fröberg said he would not describe as “cheating” the behavior of some of the company’s dealer operators in China, but said there was an issue with their sales reporting.
+Volvo spokesman Per-Åke Fröberg said he would not describe as “cheating” the behaviour of some of the company’s dealer operators in China, but said there was an issue with their sales reporting.

 Frosberg said the issue should have “no effect on Volvo’s earnings whatsoever”, as earnings and financial results were based on wholesale deliveries.
 He said Volvo did not plan to adjust historic sales figures in China.